An animal's breeding value is

 indicate easier calving.

-calving ease indicates the influence of the sire on calving ease in purebred
+direct calving ease indicates the influence of the sire on calving ease in

 CE % Daughters = Daughters' Calving Ease - The EBV for